This site uses technical (necessary) and analytics cookies.

 1. One parent must be an Italian citizen by birth.
 This excludes those who are citizens by naturalization (Article 9, Law 91/1992), by benefit of law (Article 4, Law 91/1992), by marriage (Article 5, Law 91/1992 or Article 10, Law 555/1912), by reacquisition (Articles 13 or 17 of Law 91/1992), or iure communicatione (Article 14, Law 91/1992).

-2. Both parents (including the foreign parent) or the guardian must submit a formal declaration of intent to acquire citizenship within one year of the child’s birth (or from the date the child’s filiation is legally established from an Italian citizen, or from adoption by an Italian citizen while the child is underage).
+2. Both parents (including the foreign parent) or the guardian must sign a formal declaration of intent to acquire citizenship within one year of the child’s birth (or from the date the child’s filiation is legally established from an Italian citizen, or from adoption by an Italian citizen while the child is underage).
+If both parents are citizens by birth, the one-year period starts from the first recognition of filiation, since that alone transmits citizenship.
+If the foreign-parent recognition occurs first, the one-year period begins upon recognition by the second parent who is a citizen by birth.

 The declaration must be made in person, before the Consular authority.
 If the parents’ declaration is not made at the same time, the requirement is fulfilled on the date of the second declaration.
 If filiation (including adoption) is established by only one parent (or if the other parent is deceased), a single parent’s declaration is sufficient.
+If the minor subsequently lives legally in Italy, the declaration can be made after the one-year deadline, but the minor must maintain at least two consecutive years of residence in Italy after the declaration is submitted.

-Second case (Article 1, paragraph 1-ter of Decree-Law 36/2025)
+B) Second case (Article 1, paragraph 1-ter of Decree-Law 36/2025)

 This applies when all the following conditions are met: